Installing and Upgrading Cloudera Data Science Workbench 1.4.x

 Required Pre-Installation Steps

-The rest of this topic describes the steps you should take to review your platforms and configure your hosts before you begin to install Cloudera Data Science Workbench.
+The rest of this topic describes the steps you should take to review your platforms and configure your gateway hosts before you begin to install Cloudera Data Science Workbench.

 Review Requirements and Supported Platforms